angoca/db2unit/README.txt

 =======
 [![Danta](https://raw.githubusercontent.com/angoca/db2unit/master/doc/danta-128.png)](https://github.com/angoca/db2unit/wiki/logo)

-db2unit is a testing framework for IBM DB2 written in SQL-PL language.
+db2unit is a testing framework for IBM DB2 written in SQL PL language.
 It is xUnit framework, that takes the same design as the well-known jUnit. db2unit could be considered as a jUnit porting for DB2 SQL-PL.

  * jUnit
     http://junit.org